The Lunar New Year is fast approaching and soon your family can enjoy celebrating the exciting festivities together!

 This festival is filled with many beliefs and customs and is a time when families young and old will gather for reunion dinners and to take part in other symbolic activities.

-Here are some fun Lunar New Year facts you and your family can enjoy discovering together as you usher in the Year of the Rooster!
+Here are some fun Lunar New Year facts you and your family can enjoy discovering together as you usher in the new year!

 1. Why is red considered an auspicious colour to wear during Lunar New Year?